The Benefits of Aloe Vera Juice

 Side effects from aloe vera juice

-Lastly, aloe vera juice has very few side effects, including:
+Lastly, aloe vera juice has very few side effects, but some people might have adverse reactions.
+Some of those are:

 - A fluid imbalance